Jeff Barry (Part One)

 Decades later, he recounted that fateful meeting to Joe Smith: "I sat down for Arnold Shaw and played a few songs.
 All in (the keys of) G and C. I only knew two chords!
 I couldn't play anybody else's songs, so I wrote my own.
 He said, 'you sing OK, but what are these songs you're playing me?
 Got any more in G and C?'
 I played him all kinds of songs, all in G and C. He said, 'you mean you don't know any other chords?'
 I said, 'No, I don't know what I'm doing!'
 Then he said, 'Do you want to be a songwriter?'"
 On the spot, Shaw offered him a staff writer's job at EB Marks with a $75-a-week salary.
 Having recently gotten married to a girl named Lenore Rosenblatt, Barry was thinking of having a baby; the thought of future financial obligations made the decision easy for him.
 The young newlywed leapt at the chance for steady income, quit CCNY just a few credits shy of his undergrad degree, and became a full-time music writer.

 He also became a part-time demo singer, waxing publisher's demonstration discs of his own songs and others penned by the likes of Ben Raleigh, Beverly Ross and Larry Kusik.
-This experience led to fulfillment of his momentarily deferred dream: A recording contract.
+This experience led to fulfillment of his momentarily deferred dream: A recording contract!
 In early 1959, RCA Victor signed him and released the first of three singles, a catchy boogie woogie track called "It's Called Rock And Roll".
 It's now regarded as a minor Rockabilly classic, and was reissued some years back as the title track of a British roots Rock compilation.
 The follow-up was "The Face From Outer Space", a goofy Dickie Goodman-inspired disc that quickly became a favorite of novelty collectors.
 Then Barry tried his chops on a Broadway show tune: "All You Need Is A Quarter" from Jule Styne's current smash Do-Re-Mi.
 None of these singles clicked on the charts, but his always energetic, very teenage-sounding vocals generated sufficient interest to keep him bouncing from label to label for years.
-Usually, he recorded as Jeff Barry, but he also cut tracks under assumed names like Timothy Hay, Billy Mitchell and Stevie Temple, Jr. Meanwhile, his songwriting career was heating up.
+Usually, he recorded as Jeff Barry, but he also cut tracks under assumed names like Timothy Hay, Billy Mitchell, The Lovers and Stevie Temple, Jr. Meanwhile, his songwriting career was heating up.

 While Jeff Barry's singles were up-tempo affairs, his first compositions to make an impact in the marketplace were mournful ballads.
 The earliest to appear was "Paper Crown", a collaboration with Beverly Ross that appeared on the flipside of The Crests' Top Fifty chart entry "A Year Ago Tonight" in December of 1959.
 Shortly after that record's release, Arnold Shaw heard Barry writing a soulful ballad called "Teenage Sonata".
 "That would be great for Sam Cooke," he cried, and hurried the flustered composer into a taxi bound for the offices of Hugo Peretti and Luigi Creatore.